 Josh Brooks, the school's current athletic director, said the big-money program he now guides ''is what it is today because of Vince Dooley.''

 Dooley was the second prominent member of Georgia's storied football history to die in the past two weeks.

-Hall of Famer Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died Oct.
+Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died on Oct.
 19 at the age of 100.

 Dooley's death came just one day before Georgia, the defending national champion and ranked No. 1 in the country, faces one of its biggest rivals, the Florida Gators, in the annual ''Cocktail Party'' game at Jacksonville, Florida.

 Dooley dominated that series during his coaching career, going 17-7-1 against the Gators.
 The most famous victory came in 1980, when Lindsay Scott hauled in a 93-yard touchdown pass from Buck Belue in the closing minute.

 The improbable 26-21 triumph propelled Georgia to a perfect season and their first consensus national title.

 Dooley lived long enough to see another championship.
 When the Bulldogs defeated Alabama in last season's national title game, the former coach was in Indianapolis to cheer them on.

 Dooley withstood the pressure of winning at a football-mad SEC school during an era when Bryant ran a powerhouse program at Alabama.
 Dooley won over skeptics early on, using a trick play to upset the defending national champion Crimson Tide 18-17 in the 1965 season opener.